Fix: MySQL Slow Query — Diagnosis and Optimization with EXPLAIN

 - Selecting more data than needed —

-SELECT *fetches all columns including large TEXT/BLOB columns that aren’t used.
+SELECT *fetches all columns including large TEXT/BLOB columns that are not used.
 Fetching unnecessary columns increases I/O. - Filesort on large result sets —

 ORDER BYon a column without an index causes MySQL to sort in memory (or on disk), which is slow for large datasets. - Outdated table statistics — MySQL’s query optimizer uses statistics to choose query plans.
 Stale statistics lead to poor plan choices like full table scans when an index would be faster.